justincichowski/trending-app/README_RUN.md

 ```bash
 npm run api:start
 ```
-- Starts the Fastify API alone on http://localhost:3000
+- Starts the serverless runtime API alone on http://localhost:3000

 ### 4. Client only (no API)
 ```bash